mstenta/atmospi/README.md

     sudo apt-get install python-dev
     ```

-2) Build the dhtreader.so library using the setup.py and dhtreader.c files in Adafruit's DHT Python Driver example: https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code/tree/master/Adafruit_DHT_Driver_Python
+2) Install the Adafruit_Python_DHT library for reading temperature and humidity from the sensor.

     ```
     cd ~